 Today is St. Patrick’s Day.
-Beyond the green beer and rowdy drunken debauchery that typically surrounds the occasion is a historical character that was God’s apostle to Ireland—forget ‘Saint’ this guy functioned as an apostle and a power evangelist with signs and wonders.
+Usually this is a day of parades, green beer, and rowdy drunken debauchery all done in the name of a historical character that was God’s apostle to Ireland—forget ‘Saint’ this guy functioned as an apostle and a power evangelist with signs and wonders.

 There is all sorts of stories about Patrick that today they call ‘myths’.
 I believe that a lot of the myths were probably based upon true events that seem far too supernatural for secular folks to accept today.